snyk/cli/README.md

 snyk [options] [command] [package]
 ```

+Run `snyk --help` to get a quick overview of all commands.

 The package argument is optional.
 If no package is given, Snyk will run the command against the current working directory allowing you test you non-public applications.

-Run `snyk --help` to get a quick overview of all commands.

-## Integrating Snyk into your dev workflow

-To continuously avoid known vulnerabilities in your dependencies, integrate Snyk into your continuous integration (CI, a.k.a. build) system.
-Here are the steps required to to so:

-1. Install the Snyk utility using `npm install -g snyk`.
-2. Run `snyk wizard` in the directory of your project following the prompts which will also generate a `.snyk` policy file.
-3. Ensure the `.snyk` file you generated was added to your source control (`git add .snyk`).

-If you selected to, Snyk will include `snyk test` as part of your `npm test` command, so if there are new vulnerabilities in the future, your CI will fail protecting you from introducing vulnerabilities to production.

-Some Snyk commands require authentication.
-We use GitHub for authentication, but do not require access to your repositories, only your email address.
-You can authenticate by running `snyk auth` in your terminal, and it’ll guide you through this process.

-Alternatively, you can visit [your account](https://snyk.io/account), copy your token and paste it into your terminal as follows:
+## Features
+- **Find** known vulnerabilities by running `snyk test` on a project either as a one off or as part of your CI process.
+- **Fix** vulnerabilities using `snyk wizard` and `snyk protect`.
+	- `snyk wizard` walks you through finding and fixing know vulnerabilities in your project.
+Remidiation options include configuring your policy file to update, auto patch and ignore vulnerabilities. (npm only)
+	- `snyk protect` your code from vulnerabilities by applying patches and optionally suppressing specific vulnerabilities.
+- **Alert** `snyk monitor` records the state of dependencies and any vulnerabilities on snyk.io so you can be alerted when new vulnerabilities or updates/patches are disclosed that affect your repositories.
+- **Prevent** new vulnerable dependencies from being added to your project by running `snyk test` as part of your CI to fail tests when vulnerable Node.js or Ruby dependencies are added.

+## Build

+If using this package from the repo directly, you'll need to first build the custom lodash by running:
 ```
-snyk auth <your token>
+npm run build
 ```
+This will create a `dist` directory with the minimal lodash file.
+When using the package via npm, the build is not needed as the `dist` directory is already included in the npm package.

 ## Badge